WHO AFRO Region

 About the Day

-On 17 November 2025, the world marks World Cervical Cancer Elimination Day — designated by the Seventy-eighth World Health Assembly (WHA78.8) as the first official world health day dedicated to eliminating a cancer.
+On 17 November 2025, the world marked World Cervical Cancer Elimination Day — designated by the Seventy-eighth World Health Assembly (WHA78.8) as the first official world health day dedicated to eliminating a cancer.

-The Day builds on a global movement that began on 17 November 2020, when 194 countries collectively committed to eliminate a cancer for the first time and WHO launched a Global Strategy to accelerate the elimination of cervical cancer as a public health problem.
+The Day was built on a global movement that began on 17 November 2020, when 194 countries collectively committed to eliminate a cancer for the first time and WHO launched a Global Strategy to accelerate the elimination of cervical cancer as a public health problem.

 Since then, communities, governments, and partners have united each year to expand access to HPV vaccination, high-performance screening, and treatment services — advancing women’s health, equity, and universal health coverage.